 This report is showing that AI has a negative impact on throughput, stability, and time spent on valuable work.

 That’s a bit of a WTF, right?
 I think the idea of stability decreasing is less surprising; putting systems into production, particularly created with non-deterministic tools, was always likely to create systemic overheads.
-However, that individuals feel more productive with AI while also doing less valuable work while the system has less throughput feels quite contradictory.
+However, that individuals feel more productive with AI while also spending less time doing valuable work while the system has less throughput feels quite contradictory.

 Vendors have promised that AI can reduce toil and repetitive tasks.
 That it can speed time from ideation to actualization.
 That it can help us ask questions of our code and systems in natural language, make the barrier to understanding lower for everyone.
 These findings are seemingly a wrinkle in that narrative.